Skip to main content

 • “They will be getting and I don't think I am exaggerating when I say this, but less than 4% of the actual story and thus far we have seen zero character development through 3 sagas.”

-• “And to be clear, DBZ Budokai Tenkaichi 3 and the other two had actual character development, like Vegeta throwing a hissy fit on the asteroid in the Android saga... here?”
+• “And to be clear, DBZ Budokai Tenkaichi 3 and the other two games showcased actual character development, like Vegeta throwing a hissy fit on the asteroid in the Android saga... here?”

 • atmosphere

 The game's atmosphere is a mixed bag, featuring thrilling battle environments enhanced by immersive sound effects and detailed visuals that engage players.
-However, some players find the ranked mode repetitive and the overall difficulty uninviting, which detracts from the experience.
-While the combat system offers a familiar yet revamped feel, the menus and UI lack the same atmospheric depth, leaving room for improvement.
+However, the ranked mode feels repetitive with limited character variety, and the overall difficulty can create an uninviting atmosphere for newcomers.
+While the combat system offers a familiar yet revamped experience, the menus and UI lack the same atmospheric depth, leaving some players wanting more.

 • “The atmosphere during battles is excellent, with thrilling action showcased through various extreme maneuvers.”